Instructor Visa Sponsorship Jobs in Ohio

 Which visa types are most common for instructor roles in Ohio?

-The H-1B is the most common visa for full-time instructor positions at Ohio universities and corporate training centers, provided the role qualifies as a specialty occupation requiring a relevant bachelor's degree or higher.
-The J-1 Exchange Visitor visa is also widely used for teaching scholars and visiting instructors at Ohio's research institutions.
-Some part-time or short-term instructor engagements may fall under O-1 classification for individuals with demonstrated distinction in their field.
+The H-1B visa is the most common visa for full-time instructor positions at Ohio universities and corporate training centers, provided the role qualifies as a specialty occupation requiring a relevant bachelor's degree or higher.
+The J-1 visa Exchange Visitor visa is also widely used for teaching scholars and visiting instructors at Ohio's research institutions.
+Some part-time or short-term instructor engagements may fall under O-1 visa classification for individuals with demonstrated distinction in their field.

 Which cities in Ohio have the most instructor visa sponsorship jobs?